-3.4 No account received
+10.4 No account received

-In the event that an owner or occupier has consumed water or electricity but has never received an account, the onus will on the owner to make representations to the City to request that an account be sent.
-Should the City not be able to verify that an account was indeed issued to either the owner or occupier, the City may bill for a period not greater than three years the consumer may make arrangements with the City to pay off the amount.
+In the event that an owner or occupier has consumed water or electricity but has never received an account, the onus will be on the owner to make representations to the City of Matlosana to request that an account be sent.
+Should the City of Matlosana not be able to verify that an account was indeed issued to either the owner or occupier, the City may bill for a period of not greater than three years and the consumer may make arrangements with the City of Matlosana to pay off the amount.

-Any person, who has stopped receiving an account that has previously been received, should immediately request the City in writing via registered post to remedy the omission.
+Any person, who has stopped receiving an account that has previously been received, should immediately request the City of Matlosana in writing to remedy the omission.